-In a British parent’s life, at least two milestones are unavoidable: the first one is the entry into Reception class, which is the first compulsory school class at Primary stage, the second one, at the end of Year 6 is called Secondary Transfer.
+In a parent’s life, at least two milestones are unavoidable: the first one is the entry into Reception class, which is the first school year at Primary stage, the second one, at the end of Year 6 is called Secondary Transfer (into Year 7).

-Both of these admissions processes are subject to paperwork and a precise calendar, which is common at the national scale.
+Both of these admissions processes for state schools are subject to paperwork and a precise calendar, which is common at the national scale.

 Beware, the deadline to validate this registration differs between Primary and Secondary levels.

-- For the Primary level, you will have until 15th January 2018 to submit your form.
+- For Reception, you will have until 15th January to submit your form.

-- For the Secondary level, the deadline for submission is much shorter since it closed on 31st October, with a National Offer Day on 1st March 2018.
+- For Year 7, the deadline for submission is much shorter, since it closes on 31st October.

-Don’t panic if you move to the UK after the closing dates of Admissions, it will always be possible to make what is called a “late application” after theses dates.
+Don’t panic if you move to the UK after the closing dates of Admissions, it will always be possible to make what is called a “late application” after these dates.

-For the secondary level, we would strongly advise to start your searches at least one year before the E-Admissions procedure (that is 2 years before the proper Entry date).
+For the secondary level, we would strongly advise to start your research at least one year before the E-Admissions procedure (that is 2 years before the proper Entry date!).

-This way you will have time to familiarize yourself with the admission criteria of each schools and register for their open days.
+This way you will have time to familiarize yourself with the admission criteria of each school, and register for their open days if you wish.

 How about other school years than reception and Year 7?